christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 **AppEngine** is simply tremendous and extraordinary.
 Its web interface is simply beautifully designed, fluid and effective.

-AppEngine has been existing for a while, but since june 2014 it supports Docker technology, the open container standard, under the name of ["custom runtimes in the flexible environment"](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/), which offers the ability to do almost anything...

-**... in a very "fully-managed" way.** Much further than the traditional meaning of "fully-managed service" : once you've created your Docker, you do not have to think anymore about deployment :)
+AppEngine has been existing for a while, but since june 2014 it supports Docker technology, the open container standard, under the name of ["custom runtimes in the flexible environment"](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/), which offers the ability to do almost anything **... in a very "fully-managed" way.** Much further than the traditional meaning of "fully-managed service" : once you've created your Docker, you do not have to think anymore about deployment :)

 AppEngine is today still in *beta*, but it reminds me of Gmail which has been in *beta* for a long while also, and AppEngine might convert everybody switch to it in the near future as did Gmail with mailboxes.
 While still in *beta*, AppEngine operates on the VM in the US regions, which will soon change.